-This chapter discusses specific concepts like science parks, innovation districts and the industrial co-innovation park, and how they have evolved from a real estate concept to a more economic, network and community concept.
+This chapter discusses specific concepts like science parks, innovation districts and the industrial co-innovation park and how they have evolved from a real estate concept to a more economical, network and community concept.
 Moreover, new ideas have emerged over the past two decades, which we will discuss here.

 2. Success factors